Dire Straits Bassist John Illsley Talks Hall of Fame, Possible Reunion

 But then you've got to take life as it comes.
 Life changes.
 Life moves on.
 Thankfully, I come from a pretty sound sort of family background.
 I met my present wife and we had some children and that filled a huge amount of the space.
 It's been beautiful ever since, really.
 I've been very fortunate to get to this particular point in my life and have my life still intact after having a remarkable experience with the Dire Straits situation.

-A bunch of former Dire Straits members toured as The Straits a few years back.
+A bunch of former Dire Straits members toured as the Straits a few years back.
 How did you feel about that?

 Well, they were sort of members.
 It was kind of weird.
 If I'm perfectly honest, I wasn't particularly happy about it.
 They did actually approach me to front it.
 The thing is, I'd just come out of the hospital.
 I was quite ill.
 Apart from everything else, I wouldn't do it, but I wasn't fit to do it.
 But I said, "If you're going to do it, will you please call it something else" It would be like some people coming together and calling themselves the Stones or the Floyd.
 You can't really do that.
 You were members of the band for a while, but you don't own the name.
 You have no ownership.
 Can you please it call it something else?
 Call it what it is, which is basically a tribute act."
 There's a lot of tribute acts.
 That's what happens when there's a vacuum.
 You just have to accept that, but I found it very difficult.
 It didn't last very long.

 The thing is, if a big band stops and doesn't do gigs anymore, then a lot of people are going to go around saying, "This is an easy target.
 I can have fun with this.
 I can play the music and enjoy playing the music and pay for my beer on a Saturday night."
 Everyone says to me, "It's a compliment, isn't it?"
 In some ways, it is a compliment.
 There's a lot of people out there doing this stuff.
 When I go out and play in Germany with my band I come across a lot of extraordinary names the Germans have made up to call themselves.
 The best one was Dire Strats.
 I thought that was fantastic.
-In a sense, you've just got to nod your head and go, "Okay."
+In a sense, you've just got to nod your head and go, "OK."
 It goads a bit, but it's not doing anyone any harm.

 Well, I guess I'll see you in Cleveland.
 I'm really hoping you guys play.
 It will be a nice way to end the band.